 A number of student-facing staff have been trained as Mental Health First Aiders (MHF Aiders).
 The primary role of a Mental Health First Aider is to administer mental health first aid to any person experiencing mental health difficulties or emotional distress on Bloomsbury Institute's premises.
-Mental Health Fist Aiders should not be seen as a replacement for proper treatment of mental health difficulties.
-Students can find the list of MHF Aiders in the Wellbeing module on Canvas.
+Mental Health First Aiders should not be seen as a replacement for proper treatment of mental health difficulties.